dmitriyshub/ocp-kdump/README.md

 The crash dump or `vmcore` is usually stored as a file in a local file system, written directly to a device.
 Alternatively, you can set up for the crash dump to be sent over a network using the `NFS` or `SSH` protocols.
 Only one of these options to preserve a crash dump file can be set at a time.
 The default behavior is to store it in the `/var/crash/` directory of the local file system.

+### In Clustered Environments
+Cluster environments potentially invite their own unique obstacles to vmcore collection.
+Some clusterware provides functionality to fence nodes via the SysRq or an NMI allows for vmcore collection upon fencing a node.

+In addition to ensuring that the cluster and kdump configuration is sound, if a system encounters a kernel panic there is the possibility that it can be fenced and rebooted by the cluster before finishing dumping the vmcore.
+If this is suspected in a cluster environment it may be a good idea to remove the node from the cluster and reproduce the issue as a test.

 ---

 ### Kdump Procedure